aeharding/voyager/README.md

 ### Testing

-wefwef uses [Vitest](https://vitest.dev).
+Voyager uses [Vitest](https://vitest.dev).
 You can run the test suite with:

 ```
 pnpm test